-A mother needs all the care, comfort and knowledge to deal with the physical and emotional changes that affect her during pregnancy.
-Among all the other pregnancy related symptoms like a backache and headache, leg cramps are a common problem.
-However, this is a temporary condition, and you are not the only one suffering from this nagging pain that doesn’t go.
+A mother-to-be needs all the care, comfort, and knowledge to deal with the physical and emotional changes that affect her during her pregnancy.
+Among pregnancy-related symptoms like backaches and headaches, leg cramps are a common problem.
+However, this is a temporary condition, and you are not the only one suffering from this nagging pain.

 Cramps In Legs During Pregnancy

-Beginning early in your pregnancy, practising regular alternate circulation-boosting exercises with a proper amount of rest (prop those feet and legs up!) can prevent cramps from developing.
+Early on in your pregnancy, practising regular and alternate circulation-boosting exercises with proper amount of rest (prop up those feet and legs!) can prevent cramps from developing.

 Pain is a personal phenomenon.
-No one can feel it more than you do when you’ve spent all those nights awake trying hard to catch up on sleep in your cosy bed.
-In that solitary hour if your leg cramps don’t let you rest peacefully, it’s time to up look up the causes and remedy to ease your pain.
+No one can understand it better than you do when you’ve spent all those nights awake trying hard to catch up on sleep in your cosy bed.
+In that solitary hour, if your leg cramps don’t let you rest peacefully, it’s time to look up the causes of your pain, and remedies to ease it.

 Right after conception, women generally worry when they feel mild cramps or a feeling of tugging and pulling at their tendons.
 Here are some of the causes of leg cramps during early pregnancy: